maybeanerd/iu-tech-talk/slides.md

 If and actor on instance A likes the note, it will send a LIKE activity to instance B, so that we are aware of the like as well

 By default, instance C is not aware of the like, but there are systems in place to allow fetching this information, if they cared about it deeply

+This is a very basic example of how activities are sent between instances, and there are far more complex flows possible that we wont be looking into today, especially with larger networks of instances

+One thing we haven't talked about yet is how we make sure that the activities we get actually come from the actors they claim to come from
 -->

 ---